dxpawn/Panacea/README.md

 ❌ **Inappropriate Uses**:
 - Applying to images you don't own
-- Maliciously poisoning public datasets
+- Maliciously poisoning public datasets (I will find you and I will beat the shit out of you, personally)
 - Bypassing content moderation systems

 ## 🔗 References